polkadot-developers/polkadot-docs/develop/parachain-devs/interoperability/transfer-assets-with-xcm.md

 ## Introduction

-In the tutorial on [Open Message Passing Channels](TODO:update-path){target=\_blank} you learned how to establish a two-way communication channel between chains by sending messages to the relay chain.
-You can apply a similar approach to send messages that enable a local chain to manage an account on a remote chain.
-This tutorial will teach you how to transfer assets between chains using Cross-Chain Message (XCM) instructions.
+XCM (Cross-Chain Message) is a messaging protocol that enables communication between parachains and the relay chain in the Polkadot network.
+XCM allows parachains to send messages to each other, enabling the transfer of assets, data, and other information across different chains.
+This article will explore how to transfer assets between parachains using XCM instructions.

 To transfer assets between two chains, you have the options of [Teleporting Assets](https://wiki.polkadot.network/docs/learn-teleport){target=\_blank} or performing a [Reserve Asset Transfer](https://wiki.polkadot.network/docs/learn/xcm/journey/transfers-reserve){target=\_blank}.
 This tutorial will cover both methods.